 Now let’s examine the emotional/mental toll keeping these seemingly innocuous items are really taking on you:

-whether that camera is out of sight or not is irrelevant, the energy is still there.
+Whether that camera is out of sight is irrelevant.

 How You Can Take Action

-Sell, donate or give the camera to a friend with the understanding that maybe the only reason you bought the camera in the first place was the excitement of purchasing it.
+Understand that maybe the only reason you bought the camera in the first place was the excitement of purchasing it.

-Keeping an item because someone gave it to you, even if you don’t like it or use it means you’re keeping it out of guilt.
+Keeping an item because someone gave it to you, even if you don’t like it or use it, means you’re keeping it out of guilt.